ObelusFamily/Anythink-Market-j8e42/readme.md

 ## First setup

-**[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+1. Clone this repository to your local machine.
+2. In your terminal, navigate to the root of the repository, and run `docker-compose up`.
+3. After running this command, you should be able to access the app at `http://localhost:3000/api/ping`.
+   4. To ensure the backend is working, create a new user and log in. `http://localhost:3001/register`